VectorZeroAI/ZeroWeb/README.md

 These threads scrape the headders and snippets from URLs and input them as the second thing in the same row where the corresponding URL is.

-The thread can be shut down at any moment without crashing and without loosing any data.
+The thread can be shut down at any moment without crashing and without loosing any data, because its loop has a grasefull shutdown mechanism.

 Exposes funktions:
-initDB(path)

-start_scraper_thread

-end_scraping
+"initDB(path)"

+"start_scraper_thread"

+"end_scraping"

-end scraping saves the DB and shuts dows all the threads.
+"end_scraping" saves the DB and shuts dows all the threads.

 ---

 ZeroIndex.py:

 Takes the data from the DB and cretes a FAISS Index with it.
-URLs are made lables in the list
+URLs are made lables in the list.

 The FAISS index used is:"IVF4096,PQ32x8 with nprobe=8" + memory mapping.

 Exposes funktions:

-update_global_raw

-and

-reconstruct_index.

-"update_global_raw" checks for new scraped data, and gets it in.
+"reconstruct_index"

-"reconstruct_index" reconstructs the FAISS index based on the "global_raw" DB.
+"reconstruct_index" reconstructs the FAISS index based on the DB.

 ---